sandipshiwakoti/vscode-react-native-version-bumper/README.md

 **Q: What if my project structure is different?**
 A: Customize file paths in the settings (e.g., `android.buildGradlePath`, `ios.infoPlistPath`, `ios.projectPbxprojPath`).
 The extension auto-detects `Info.plist` and `project.pbxproj` for iOS if not specified, ensuring compatibility with non-standard React Native project structures.

+**Important:** Custom iOS paths are fully supported - if you configure `ios.infoPlistPath` to point to a custom location (e.g., `custom/Info.plist`), all version operations including CodeLens will respect this custom path.

 **Q: Does this work with Expo projects?**
 A: Yes!
 The extension works with any React Native project structure, including Expo managed and bare workflows.